Killing the Golden Goose?

 3 April 2019, Forest Lodge Hotel, Edwinstowe, Nottinghamshire

-This 1-day conference and 1-day field workshop (TBA) address the hugely significant issues of sustainable management of countryside recreation and the challenges of delivering multi-functional countryside in an age of diminishing resources but increasing demand.
+This 1-day conference and a further 1-day field workshop (TBA) address the hugely significant issues of sustainable management of countryside recreation and the challenges of delivering multi-functional countryside in an age of diminishing resources but increasing demand.
 In the face of major cuts to local authority countryside management services and the loss of skills and nationally-agreed standards, we ask who can take this forward.
 How can we provide an accessible countryside experience on the one hand, yet safeguard, conserve, and hopefully enhance, often-vulnerable wildlife, nature and heritage on the other?
 Whilst non-governmental and charitable bodies can deliver some support, there is still a cost in terms of site management, people management, and essential or desirable conservation.
 Free goods are not necessarily free to sustain or to enhance.
 Additionally, whilst many high-profile private-sector organisations (such as stately homes and gardens for example) offer wonderful countryside tourism and leisure experiences, few have trained ranger services on-hand to help manage the visitors and to avoid conservation problems.

 Documentation & Downloads